 These are what I recommend on what to take on a long haul flights:

 They are lightweight, easy to pack and can definitely brought through the security as long as you empty it.
 You can fill this up in water fountains which are available in some airports to avoid buying expensive and unethical water bottles.

 If you know that the airports you will go through doesn’t have any water stations, you should pack a water bottle with filter instead to avoid spending money and dehydrating yourself during your long flights and long layover.

 Find the most suitable travel water bottle for you, Check this comparison table that I made can help you decide.

 You can either get a inflatable neck pillow to save some space in your luggage plus it’s very lightweight or regular soft ones.
 It can also be used during your connections or bus rides.
 They come in different sizes, colours, and prices.

 Also, don’t forget the eye mask.
 Invest on a good one, they are very useful not only during the flight but on the connections too.
 Block those bright lights and get your beauty sleep wherever airport and flight you are in.

-I have two scarves, one for my head or neck when I get chilly and another that is big enough to be a skirt or blanket.
+I have two scarves, one for my head or neck when I get chilly and another that is big enough to be a skirt, towel or blanket.
 Both of the weigh almost nothing.
 Make sure to pack them, the big scarf will be great during your connection flight.